PrairieOps/cas6-rh-ubi7/README.md

-# CAS 6 with overlay built on Red Hat Universal Base Image 7
+# Docker build for CAS 6 With Overlay

 The is the build environment for our CAS 6 Docker container.
 It includes a custom overlay based on the Apero [CAS overlay template](https://github.com/apereo/cas-overlay-template).

 ## Quickstart